area9innovation/flow9/doc/faq.markdown

 Using practices such as passing default values in calls help mitigate the downsides of lack of exceptions.
 See `lookupTreeDef` as an example.
-The use of `Maybe` returns can also work, but those very often lead to very verbose and is often slower than using the default-as-parameter approach.
+The use of `Maybe` returns can also work, but those very often lead to verbose code that is often slower than using the default-as-parameter approach.

 #### Why not monads?

 Monads are complicated, and require very sophisticated optimizations to run fast.
 There was an experiment using monadic programming in the form of failstate and other similar constructs.
-Experience has clearly shown that this is a bad approach: It runs really slow, it makes debugging much harder, since callstacks are useless, and profiling just shows that the overhead of monads is expensive.
+Experience has shown that this is a bad approach: It runs really slow, it makes debugging much harder, since callstacks are useless, and profiling just shows that the overhead of monads is expensive.
-The benefits in a flow content do not exist, so don't use those things.
+The benefits in a flow context do not really exist, so don't use those things.

 #### Why is there a global name space?